1030 Swabia Court, Suite 201

 Jones graduated with a bachelor's degree in Communication (Media) from North Carolina State University in 2012.

-He currently resides in Cary, North Carolina, with his fiancé, Catherine.
+He currently resides in Holly Springs, North Carolina, with his wife, Catherine.

 Director, Retail Operations

 Megan Kane was promoted to Director, Retail Operations, at USA Baseball in January 2017.
 Her focus is on e-commerce fulfillment (retail and wholesale orders), customer service and inventory management.